 But transparency is good, right?
 Of course!
 When it comes to transparent fast fashion labels, it actually means we get to put a magnifying glass to their supply chain and business practices.
 It allows us to scrutinise what they are disclosing (good or bad) and how they are going to address those findings.
 It means organisations like EME can share more information with you about how these brands operate so you as the consumer can make informed decisions about your purchasing.
 Fashion Revolution says it best: “Transparency is not a silver bullet that will solve the many complex and deeply systemic problems in the global fashion industry.
 However, transparency provides a window into the conditions in which our clothes are being made and allows us to address them more quickly and collaboratively.”
 And when it comes to good marketing, the best thing you can do to avoid being hoodwinked is to look up brands on platforms such as ours.

-Finally, If you want brands to be as transparent as your friend who has no qualms telling you they “aren’t sure” about your new haircut (we all have one), there are things you can do.
-If you can support ethical brands and you need to make a new purchase, always shop ethically (our directory can help with that).
+Finally, if you want brands to be as transparent, there are things you can do.
+If you can support ethical brands and you need to make a new purchase, always shop ethically (our directory and online store can help with that).
 By avoiding brands that aren’t transparent and supporting ones that are, you’re demanding a change to the system (you know the old supply/demand principle?).
 You can also share this article or the social media post about this article if you think your followers could benefit from learning about the importance of transparency.
 Or you can talk directly to the brands and ask them if they are, in fact, transparent.
 We love seeing screenshots of your conversations with brands via Instagram DMs or emails—keep ’em coming!